A Beginner’s Guide to Weight Loss, Cellular Cleansing, and Detox

 by Kelly R. Smith

 Fasting, or abstaining from eating for a period of time, has always had a place in human history.
 Sometimes it’s for religious reasons.
 Matthew 6:16-18 does not tell us that we have to fast.
 However, He expects that we will.
 He said, “when you fast…” So, just an expectation.
-But in a broader scope, most people today explore intermittent fasting for weight loss.
+But in a broader scope, most people today explore intermittent fasting for weight loss and a method of liver detox.
 As a bonus, there are other health benefits that we will go into.
 There’s inspiration on many levels.

 Intermittent Fasting Methods